cacheflowe/haxademic/guides/windows-setup.md

       * Show window contents while dragging
       * Smooth edges of screen fonts

-* Windows settings:
+## Windows settings

 * (WIN + "Display") Settings -> System -> Display -> Change the size of text, apps... -> 100%
 * Settings -> Personalization -> Multiple Displays -> Show taskbars on all displays -> Off
 * Show file name extensions: In a system Explorer window, click "View" in the toolbar, and check "File name extensions" and "Hidden files"
 * Set to Developer mode:
   * Settings -> Update & Security -> For developers -> Developer Mode option
   * Click "Apply" under the "Windows Explorer", "Remote Desktop" and "Powershell" section checkboxes
 * Rename PC (requires restart):
   * Settings -> System -> About -> Rename PC
 * Remove login screen:
   * Windows button + "R" -> "netplwiz" + Run
     * Uncheck "Users must enter..." -> Apply -> Type password twice
     * If you're using Windows 10 Pro, you might not see this checkbox, in which case, you need to edit the registry:
       * regedit -> HKEY_LOCAL_MACHINE -> Software -> Microsoft -> Windows NT -> CurrentVersion -> Passwordless -> Device -> Change DevicePasswordLessBuildVersion to 0

+## Disable Java updates

+* Find the Java icon in the system taskbar from the up arrow on the right and disable (might not be a thing anymore)
+* Open Java app from Start Menu and disable from there
+* (WIN + "Startup Apps") Open the system Task Manager (ctrl + alt + delete), go to the Startup tab, and disable java updater on startup

+## Networking

+* Enable network sharing
+  * Click on the Network button in Explorer, and the first time, a notification should show in the window header, asking you to enable
+* Set a static [IP address](https://portforward.com/networking/static-ip-windows-10.htm) - only needed for multi-machine networking situations
+* Allow WebSockets messages to go through on a specific port (3001 is default in Haxademic)
+  * Open `Windows Firewall with Advanced Security` and add an incoming and outgoing rule for port 3001, and allow on all networks

+## TeamViewer settings

+*Check "Start with Windows" under "Unattended Access" *Go to "Extras -> Options"
+  * Security Tab:
+    * Enter a personal password
+    * Windows Logon: Set to "All Users"
+  * Remote Control
+    * Optimize Speed
+    * Uncheck "Remove Remote Wallpaper"
+    * Uncheck "Play Sounds and Music"
+  * Advanced
+    * Check: "Automatically Minimize local TeamViewer Panel"
+    * Check: "Ignore Alpha Blending"
+    * Check: "Full access control when a partner is connecting to the Windows Logon screen"

-* Disable Windows update notifications (this is now old info)
+## Disable Windows update notifications (this is now old info)

   * More info below, but there's a disable/enable script in `/scripts` that can be run as administrator from Windows Explorer
 	* Info:
 		* https://techgage.com/article/taking-back-control-of-windows-10-updates/
 		* https://winaero.com/blog/disable-updates-available-windows-10/